przchojecki/deepalgebra/README.md

 # DeepAlgebra
 Automating LaTeX understanding after https://arxiv.org/abs/1610.01044

-The first step is to implement an enhanced semantic tagger which will annotate .tex files (from the Stacks Project).
+The first step is to implement an enhanced semantic tagger which will annotate .tex files (from the Stacks Project - all files are in tex_files folder).
 The idea is to use both rule-based approach and machine learning methods like Word2Vec.

 New mathematical concepts are TYPEs.
 Particular realization of a given TYPE is a VARIABLE (VAR).